 There are too few lifetime pensioners in the Fund to investigate the Fund's pensioner mortality experience fully.
-We adopted pensioner mortality rates using the experience of groups larger than the Fund's pensioners.
-We have therefore adopted mortality assumptions which are based on the mortality studies in respect of the population of Australia with allowances made for future improvements, as shown below:
+I adopted pensioner mortality rates using the experience of groups larger than the Fund's pensioners.
+I have therefore adopted mortality assumptions which are based on the mortality studies in respect of the population of Australia with allowances made for future improvements, as shown below:

-Pensioner Mortality Assumptions

-Base Table 70% of ALT 2010-12

-Future Mortality Improvements 1.5% pa from 1 July 2011
+Pensioner Mortality Assumptions 30 June 2022 30 June 2020 Base Table 70% of ALT 2015-17 70% of ALT 2010-12 Future Mortality Improvements 1.5% p.a. from 1 July 2016 1.5% p.a. from 1 July 2011

-These assumptions are consistent with those adopted in the previous actuarial investigation.
+These assumptions have been updated from those adopted in the previous actuarial investigation to align with the most recent release of Australian Life Tables.